nancologist/ReactNative/README.md

 ___

 ## 5.8.
 Controlling Orientation & Using the KeyboardAvoidingView
+One Solution is to make StartGame scrollable so it works also in landscape mode.

+On the `STartGame` we have two other problems: 1.
+Layout does not look good 2.
+Keyboard is too big in landscape mode!

+`KeyboardAvoidingView` is a React-Native component to wrap your component inside a <ScrollView>  to make sure that your Soft-Keyboard NEVER cover the input field, in which you are typing with the soft-keyboard!

+Props:
+* `keyboardVerticalOffset` : which sets the ammount of input-field sliding up
+* `position` : `padding` | `position`

+Notation: On __Android__ you can use `disableFullscreenUI={true}` on the `TextInput` component to avoid the keyboard cover the whole screen when you focus on the input field.
+Otherwise, keyboard covering the whole screen is the default behaviour by android.
+___

 ## 5.9.
 Listening to Orientation Changes
+___

 ## 5.10.
 Rendering Different Layouts